MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-helpandsupport.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether users can participate in the Help Experience Improvement program.
 The Help Experience Improvement program collects information about how customers use Windows Help so that Microsoft can improve it.

 If you enable this policy setting, users cannot participate in the Help Experience Improvement program.